Dallas Delivery Vehicle Accident Attorneys

 Texas Auto Accident Laws

 If you get hurt in a motor vehicle accident caused by a delivery truck driver, you can pursue the maximum compensation available under the fault system Texas follows.
-At-fault drivers become financially responsible for injuries and damages resulting from a car crash.
+At-fault drivers become financially responsible for injuries and damages from a car crash.
 Typically, the liability falls on their auto insurance company.

 Since all motorists are supposed to carry auto insurance, the delivery vehicle driver likely has liability insurance that could compensate you for your damages.
 You could file an insurance claim and request a copy of the policy to determine the maximum settlement you could receive.